okta/okta-sdk-dotnet/docs/RoleApi.md

 Retrieve a Role

-Retrieve a role by `roleIdOrLabel`
+Retrieves a role by `roleIdOrLabel`

 ### Example
 ```csharp